STYLE SHEET

 Pick up the books that we found hard to put down.

-We’re unashamedly a bunch of book nerds at AirTree, and if you visit our office, you’re very much encouraged to add or borrow a book from our library.
+We’re unashamedly a bunch of book nerds at Airtree, and if you visit our office, you’re very much encouraged to add or borrow a book from our library.

 And now it’s that time of the year when we’re looking for something for our brains to feast on; whether that’s poolside, in transit to our Summer getaways or when the post-Christmas lunch food coma hits.